-We are excited to offer what we believe to be one of the most scenic running courses that takes in the best that San Antonio has to offer; showcasing the cultural icons that reflect the wonder of our fine community.
+We are excited to offer what we believe to be one of the most scenic running courses around that takes in THE best that San Antonio has to offer; showcasing the cultural icons that reflect the wonder of our fine community.

 From the boom of the historic cannon you’ll zip past The Alamo and down historic Houston Street with the likes of the Buckhorn Museum and the Majestic Theatre.
 Then around to intimate Crockett Street and a sweet view of the River Walk and past The Alamo again.
 You’ll be treated to some amazing views as you head up to Dignowity Hill Park and across the classic Hays Street Pedestrian Bridge with its magnificent vista of downtown San Antonio.
 Next up is another famous brewery that has become the San Antonio Art Museum and then over through the heart of Pearl and past Brackenridge Golf Course, the site of so many famous golf tourneys.
 Slide on thru the tranquil trees of Brackenridge Park onto the campus of The University of the Incarnate Word.
 Enjoy this gorgeous UIW campus and Motherhouse Chapel while heading back home past the lively SA Zoo.
 Next up, jump on the sweet Museum Reach of the River Walk and under the colorful large fish.
 Exit the River Walk at the new Tobin Center for Performing Arts and past newly redone Travis Park and back to a cascade of applause down the cobblestones at The Alamo Finish.